aayushitalaviya02/drum-kit-challenge/README.md

 ## How to Play

-1. Open the game in a web browser.
+1. Open the game in a web browser: [Play Here](https://aayushitalaviya02.github.io/drum-kit-game/).
 2. Click on any drum on the screen to hear its sound.
 3. Alternatively, press the corresponding letter key on your keyboard to trigger the drum sound.